Traveling with your baby stroller

 Departure; the airline broke my stroller!

-It depends on each airline, but most allow you to take the stroller to the boarding gate.
+It depends on the airline, but most allow you to take the stroller to the gate.
 In terms of damage control, this is the best option.

-Most damage happens at the baggage carousel, so it is best to keep the stroller in your care as long as possible.
+Most damage occurs at the baggage carousel, so it’s best to keep the stroller in your care as long as possible.

-Remember that you will be asked to take your baby out when passing through security, whether asleep or not.
-You will also have to dismantle and guide the stroller through the scanner.
+Remember you will be asked to take your baby out when passing through security, whether asleep or not.
+You will also need to disassemble and guide the stroller through the scanner.
 Keep this in mind before overloading it.

 Always fold the stroller completely.
-They don’t want to try to figure out how to fold it when they only have 25 minutes to turn the plane around.
+They don’t want to try figuring out how to fold it when they only have 25 minutes to turn the plane around.

-Tag the stroller at the boarding gate or check-in.
-It is easier to find if the airline mishandles it, and it is good to have proof that it is on the list.
+Tag the stroller at the gate or check-in.
+It’s easier to find if the airline mishandles it, and it’s good to have proof it’s on the list.
 Have the tag numbers ready.

 It also prevents the equipment from getting wet.